Router Table Plans to Make the Best DIY Router Table

 Time: About 4 hours

-The clamps are to hold the table in place while you work.
-The total cost of construction using these table plans will range from cheap to very affordable.
-No worries about breaking your bank.
+The clamps will hold the table in place while you work.
+The total cost of building with these table layouts will range from inexpensive to very reasonable.
+Don't worry about breaking the bank.

 6. Woodsmith Shop Router Table Plans